ropex1979/an-axiomatic-plan-for-preserving-consciousness/README.md

 or until a better energy system is discovered

 10. AI is a tool!
 AI is a decentralized tool and protocol keeper with hard-coded procedural ethics, a red line and a kill switch mechanism.
 Its legitimacy is based on Kant's categorical imperative: never act in such a way that you cannot at the same time will your tool to be a universal law.
-Uses edge computing and energy efficient models (FP8, RAG) to reduce consumption.
+Uses edge computing and energy efficient models (FP8, RAG) to reduce consumption.Implement verified, redundant hardware/software mechanisms for AI-ethics and switches.

 11.Ego Neutralization
 A mandatory rotating role of “Guardian of Doubt” that actively blocks decisions driven by ego or self-interest.